haseres1/Exploratory_Data_Analysis_with_Python/README.md

 4. Assess descriptive statistics via `data.describe()`.
 5. Verify the existence of any missing values using `data.isnull().sum()`.

-Next, I delved into the feature containing information about reach.
+Next, I delved into the columns containing information about reach.
 Specifically, I focused on the 'Impressions' column, which holds data about the reach of an Instagram post.
-I conducted an exploration of the following features:
+I conducted the following exploratory analysis of the dataset:

 1. Distribution of the Instagram account Impressions
 2. Number of impressions on each post over time
 3. Metrics like Likes, Saves, and Follows from each post over time
 4. Distribution of reach from different sources such as From Home, From Hashtags, From Explore, From Other columns
 5. Distribution of engagement sources such as Saves, Comments, Shares, Likes
+6. Relationship between the number of profile visits and follows
+7. Correlation between all the features

+# Summary